On this page:

 - Writer and producer Stephanie Morgenstern, BA’88, is the co-creator of the television shows X Company and Flashpoint.

 - Entertainment entrepreneur Andy Nulman, BCom’83, was a driving force behind Just For Laughs, building it into world's largest and most influential comedy festival.
-The former CEO of Just For Laughs, he recently returned as its group president for festivals and television.
+He is now the President and Chief Executive Officer of Play The Future, an app that combines predictive trivia with branded content.

 - Mark Phillips, BA’70, a CBS News correspondent in their London bureau, has covered the Falklands War, the death of Princess Diana and the conflict over weapons inspection in Iraq, among other major stories.